-The Pavement.
-It was constructed in 1868 as a Fire Station to service the new publicly funded Metropolitan Fire Brigade.
-It was designed by Edward Cresy and was one of 26 fires stations built across London and served the area for 34 years.
-It is only one of three of Cresy's fire stations that still exist today writer Angela Carter.
+ANGELA CARTER writer Angela Carter.
 Angela Carter was an English novelist, short story writer and journalist, known for her feminist, magical realism, and picaresque works.
 In 2008, The Times ranked Carter tenth in their list of "The 50 greatest British writers since 1945."
-In 2018 a documentary about her life called Of Wolves and Women was shown on BBC2.
+In 2018 a documentary about view the Orangery.